 A Reduction in Employee Turnover Costs

 Managing employee turnover is not as simple as hiring a replacement for an outgoing employee.
-Each time an employee leaves a workforce, it triggers a series of costs.
+Each time an employee leaves the workforce, it triggers a series of costs.
 For example, it could take several months to replace an experienced employee.
 That represents time and money spent on recruiting work.

 Other costs directly related to recruiting, onboarding, and training new workers are also a consideration.
 Furthermore, there is the obligatory settling-in period, where new hires will usually not perform as well as the rest of the workforce.

 Even the best engineering staffing agencies cannot help you minimize the cost of specialized hires and turnover beyond realistic limits.
 Employee turnover can quickly become potentially unsustainable in terms of both costs and employee retention.
 Even the best employers lose talented workers now and then.
-Effective workforce management, however, can keep the turnover to a minimum.
+Effective workforce management, however, can keep turnover to a minimum.